Satisfactory Academic Progress (SAP)

 The following grades are included in hours attempted and are considered satisfactory completion for federal financial aid purposes: A, B, C, D, S, K, Y and KD.

-All attempted credits count toward this limit even if federal financial aid is not received or there are extenuating circumstances for not completing credits.
+All attempted credits count toward this limit, even if federal financial aid is not received or there are extenuating circumstances preventing completion of credits.

-Additionally, a student must meet the academic requirements to remain at CSCC as defined in the official Columbus State Course Catalog.
+Additionally, a student must meet the academic requirements to remain at CState as defined in the official Columbus State Course Catalog.

 Failure to Meet Satisfactory Academic Progress Requirements

-Each of the elements of the SAP policy are monitored at the end of each term (Autumn, Spring, Summer).
-A student who has failed to meet one or more of the standards outlined above will be placed on Financial Aid Suspension and federal aid eligibility will be terminated.
-A notice will be sent via the student’s CSCC email explaining the steps necessary to regain federal financial aid eligibility.
+Each element of the SAP policy is evaluated at the end of each semester (Autumn, Spring, Summer).
+A student who has not met one or more of the requirements outlined above will first be placed on Warning, then Suspension if appropiate.
+A notice will be sent via the student’s Workday account explaining the steps necessary to regain federal financial aid eligibility, if possible.

-Students who do not meet the minimum requirements and are placed on a Financial Aid Suspension can reinstate their federal aid eligibility in one of two ways:
+Students who do not meet the minimum requirements and are placed on a financial aid Suspension may have their federal financial aid reinstated in one of two ways:

-1. The student can successfully complete coursework, by paying for the classes without the assistance of federal financial aid, until the standards are met (see tables above).
-Students must notify the Financial Aid Office for review.
+- The student can successfully complete courses by paying out-of-pocket, until the SAP requirements are met (see tables above).
+Students must contact the advisors in Student Central to request a review.

-2. If extenuating circumstances exist, the student may choose to file an appeal.
+- If documented extenuating circumstances exist, the student may choose to file an appeal.

 Appeals

-Students who did not meet the minimum standards may file an appeal in order to have their eligibility for federal student aid reinstated:
+Students placed on Suspension may file an appeal to request their eligibility for federal student aid be reinstated:

-- Students may have three approved appeals during their career at CSCC.
+- Students are limited to three approvals during their enrollment at CState.

-- Students with one associate degree from Columbus State and who return to pursue an additional associate degree(s) and/or certificate program at Columbus State may be granted additional credit hours of eligibility up to the number of credit hours required to complete the subsequent degree or certificate program.
+- Students with one associate degree from CState and return to pursue an additional associate degree(s) and/or certificate program may be granted additional credit hours of eligibility up to the number of credit hours required to complete the subsequent degree or certificate program.
 The count of attempted hours will begin with the term following graduation.
-If a student reaches the additional limit and has not completed a second associate degree, or certificate federal aid eligibility will once again be terminated.
+If a student reaches the additional limit and has not completed a second associate degree or certificate, federal aid eligibility will once again be terminated.

-- Students submitting an appeal for the 150% Rule will be evaluated on all three elements of the policy and must be meeting all parts for an exception to be made.
-The completion rate and GPA for CSCC graduates seeking a second degree will be determined from the point of graduation forward.
+- Students submitting an appeal for the 150% time frame will be evaluated on all three elements of the policy and must meet all parts for the appeal to be approved.
+The completion rate and GPA for CState graduates seeking a second degree will be determined from the point of graduation forward.

-Students not meeting the minimum credit hour completion percentage and/or minimum GPA requirement may appeal for these unforeseen situations - illness/injury, death of an immediate family member, unexpected military service or other unforeseen events.
+Students not meeting the completion rate and/or minimum GPA requirement may appeal for these unforeseen circumstances - illness/injury, death of an immediate family member, unexpected military service, or other unforeseen events outside of the student's control.

-Students exceeding the maximum time frame may appeal for these reasons - Columbus State graduate, transfer credits not applying to current program, major is no longer offered at CSCC, significant prerequisites were required, or other unforeseen events.
+Students exceeding the maximum time frame may appeal for these reasons - already completed a degree/certificate at CState, transfer credits that do not apply to current program of study, program is no longer offered at CState, significant prerequisites were required, or other unforeseen events outside of the student's control.

-Financial Aid students who completely withdraw - or are reported as not attending by instructors - from ALL classes during a given term may be subject to repayment of federal funds to the U.S. Department of Education.
+Students receiving federal student aid who completely withdraw - or are reported as not attending by instructors - from ALL classes during a semester may be subject to repayment of federal funds to the U.S. Department of Education.
 This requirement is called 'Return of Unearned Title IV Funds Policy.'
 The return of these funds may create a balance owed to the college.
-The policy states that a student must attend through the 60% point of the term in order to earn their federal financial aid.
-Students are issued financial aid at the beginning of the semester in 'good faith,' meaning that the student will follow through by attending and completing the classes that were paid through federal financial aid.
-The U. S. Department of Education requires that unearned Title IV calculations be based on the number of calendar days the student actually attended the course divided by the total number of calendar days in the semester.
+The policy states that a student must attend through the 60% point of the semester to earn their federal financial aid.
+The U. S. Department of Education requires that unearned Title IV calculations be based on the number of calendar days the student actually attended the course, divided by the total number of calendar days in the semester.
 This equation provides the percentage of earned financial aid.

 Here is an example of how the policy works: